Reduced air pollution is making clouds reflect less sunlight

 While cleaner air has major health benefits, decreasing the amount of particulate pollution has also reduced the cooling effect of clouds, accelerating climate warming.

-Our study relied on two decades of satellite data to analyze the impacts of changes in particulate pollution and climate warming on the clouds.
-The data shows that low-level clouds in the Northern Hemisphere have dimmed rapidly since 2003.
+Our study relied on two decades of satellite data to analyse the impacts of changes in particulate pollution and climate warming on the clouds.
+The data show that low-level clouds in the Northern Hemisphere have dimmed rapidly since 2003.

 The effect stems from two known mechanisms: the Twomey effect, where fewer aerosols make clouds less reflective, and the Albrecht effect, where larger droplets shorten cloud lifetime.
 Together, these changes reduce the planet’s overall reflectivity.